 Other research shows how we can build up stress when using email apps in specific ways.

 Researchers at the MIT Media Lab found that the longer daily time spent on email, the lower was perceived productivity and the higher the measured stress.

 People who primarily check email through self-interruptions report higher productivity and longer email duration than those who rely on notifications.

 Apple has a long history with ‘digital wellness’ features

 Apple’s thinking around this issue is not new.
 The company has launched several features over time to address this issue.
 For example, the company launched the basic Do-Not-Disturb functionality on iPhones way back in 2012 as a part of iOS 6.

 Given the issues surrounding iPhone use while driving, Apple expanded upon the DND feature in 2017 with iOS 11 featuring a ‘Do-Not-Disturb while driving’ feature.

-In 2018, Apple released ScreenTime that provided parental control tools and more with iOS 12.
+In 2018, Apple released ScreenTime that provided parental control tools and iOS 12.